What to Expect: We’ll explore getting your baseline mammogram and what happens if you have an abnormal mammogram.

 Uncomfortable, yes.
 Painful.
 Not at all.

-My kids have done WAY worse things to my breasts than a mammogram.
+My kids have done WAY worse things to my breasts than a routine breast cancer screening.
 Not to mention the sag they created. 🙂

 But, I also know women who say it is the most painful thing they’ve ever experienced.
-I would, personally, put a paper smear as WAY more painful.
+I would, personally, put a pap smear as WAY more painful.

 Anyway, they take shots of each side.
-They also put a little marker on my right breast so the radiologist can tell which is right and which is left.
+They also put a little marker on my right breast so the radiologist can tell which is the right and which is the left breast.

 Then, you’re done.